Download OpenAPI specification:

 }

-supplierId required | integer Viator's unique operator (supplier) identifier. |
+| supplierId required | integer (SupplierId) Viator’s unique Supplier identifier. |

-productOptionIds required | Array of strings List of reservation system product option identifiers for which availability and pricing is being requested. |
+| specialOfferIds required | Array of strings List of special offer identifiers for which metadata is being requested. |

 - {